-Brooklyn Children's Museum's Summer Camp – Crown Heights
+Brooklyn Children's Museum's Summer Camp – Crown Heights, Brooklyn

 The Brooklyn Children's Museum hosts this completely free summer camp at PS 189.
 The camp's 80 slots are filled via a lottery.
 Priority is given to families who attend an info session and to siblings of those selected.
-Applications are due March 17 and camp sessions run from July 5-August 18.
+The application period opens on Thursday, February 15 and more information will be available online then.
 Campers work with museum educators to explore arts, culture, and STEM topics all summer long.
-Camp days last from 8:30am-5:45pm daily.
+Camp typically lasts from 8:30am–5:45pm daily.

 G.O.A.L.S. participants are introduced to many STEM topics including this workshop on structural engineering.

 Current 8th- and 9th-graders

 G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science, so if you know a girl who's really into STEM (science, technology, engineering, and mathematics) subjects, listen up: If she's currently in eighth or ninth grade and goes to school in NYC, she's eligible to apply for this FREE program at the Intrepid Sea, Air & Space Museum.
 Participants will engage in field studies, workshops, and hands-on STEM activities.
 Only 50 girls are accepted into this highly competitive program and applications are due Monday, March 19.
 The program runs for six weeks in July and August.
 Teacher recommendations and an interview are also required.
 Organizers say G.O.A.L.S. is more youth leadership program than traditional camp and participants are expected to attend school-year alumni events.
 They also have access to internship and mentoring opportunities down the line.

 Goddard Riverside Community Center – Upper West Side